kodjoballo/Space_invador/README.md

-# Space Shooter Game 🎮
+# Space invader Game 🎮

 A simple Space Invaders–style game built with **Python** and **Pygame**.
 You control a tank at the bottom of the screen, shoot bullets to destroy alien enemies, and try to survive as long as possible.